 ORCP manages sites in Florida for the conservation and protection of natural and historical resources and resource-based public use that is compatible with the conservation and protection of these lands.
 ORCP is a strong supporter of the NERR system and its approach to coastal ecosystem management.
 Florida has three designated NERR sites, each encompassing at least one aquatic preserve within its boundaries.
 Rookery Bay NERR includes Rookery Bay Aquatic Preserve and Cape Romano-Ten Thousand Islands Aquatic Preserve; Apalachicola NERR includes Apalachicola Bay Aquatic Preserve; and Guana Tolomato Matanzas NERR includes Guana River Marsh Aquatic Preserve and Pellicer Creek Aquatic Preserve.
 These aquatic preserves provide discrete areas designated for additional protection beyond that of the surrounding NERR and may afford a foundation for additional protective zoning in the future.
 Each of the Florida NERR managers serves as a regional manager overseeing multiple other aquatic preserves in their region.
 This management structure advances ORCP's ability to manage its sites as part of the larger statewide system.
-In the southeast region, where there is no NERR, the regional administrator oversees the Coral Reef Conservation Program, the co-management of FKNMS, Kristin Jacobs Coral Aquatic Preserve, the Biscayne Bay Aquatic Preserve and the Florida Keys Aquatic Preserves.
+In the southeast region, where there is no NERR, the regional administrator oversees the Coral Reef Conservation Program, the co-management of FKNMS, Kristin Jacobs Coral Aquatic Preserve (including Biscayne Bay-Cape Florida to Monroe County Line Aquatic Preserve), Biscayne Bay Aquatic Preserve and the Florida Keys Aquatic Preserves.